First-time travel to Europe? Since you are planning this trip, here’s all need to know for your first time travelling to Europe.

-Citizens of the US do not require a visa to enter the Schengen Area and most of the European countries.
-However, starting from 2021, US citizens will have to the ETIAS Visa Waiver.
+Citizens of the US do not require a visa to enter the Schengen Area and most European countries.
+However, since 2021, US citizens have the ETIAS Visa Waiver.

 Here is all you need to know about US citizens travelling to Europe.

 ETIAS stands for European Travel Information and Authorization System, and it is meant to speed up border security checks and contribute to global security.

 This is a form intended for the nationalities that want to enter the Schengen Area, which is not required to have a visa.
 Until 2022, these nationalities did not require any registration to travel to the countries in the Schengen Area.